stopsopa/knex-abstract/README.md

-        fromDb  : false, // by default is true so always data are passed through fromDB if it's defined toDb    : false, // by default is true so always data are passed through toDb if it's defined both    : false, // disable passing through fromDb & toDb using one flag }), 1)
+        fromDb  : false, // by default is true so always data are passed through fromDB if it's defined toDb    : false, // by default is true so always data are passed through toDb if it's defined both    : false, // disable passing through fromDb & toDb using one flag deep    : 2, // how deep go with log.dump() in debug mode }), 1)

     /**